tldr-pages/tldr/pages/common/kitex.md

 # kitex

-> Kitex is a command line tool for code generation provided by the Go RPC framework Kitex.
+> Code generation tool provided by the Go RPC framework Kitex.
-> At present, kitex accepts both thrift and protobuf IDLs, and supports generating a skeleton of a server side project.
+> Kitex accepts both thrift and protobuf IDLs, and supports generating a skeleton of a server side project.
 > More information: <https://www.cloudwego.io>.

 - Generate client codes when a project is in `$GOPATH`: